Affiliate links on Android Authority may earn us a commission. Learn more.

 6 common battery myths you probably believe

-Virtually everyone has experienced gadget battery problems at some point in their life, so it’s no surprise people continuously hunt for and dole out all sorts of little tips and tricks to make their batteries healthier and longer-lasting.
+Virtually everyone has experienced gadget battery problems at some point in their life, so it’s no surprise people continuously hunt for smartphones with the best battery life.
+And if that fails, they dole out all sorts of little tips and tricks to make their batteries healthier and longer-lasting.
 However, knowing the scientifically-backed tips from the plethora of absolute malarkey is increasingly difficult.
 In fact, you probably believe one of the many prevailing battery myths (I know I did!).
 So now it’s time to go on a battery myth-busting spree.

-Myth: Leaving your phone on the charger all night will overcharge your battery
+Does leaving a phone on the charger all night overcharge its battery?

 This is one of the most common rumors we come across but it’s just plain wrong.
 Or at least the overcharging part is.
-It’s complicated, as leaving your battery plugged in all night certainly isn’t dangerous but it might make your battery age marginally faster.
+It’s complicated, as leaving your smartphone plugged in overnight certainly isn’t dangerous but it might make your battery age marginally faster.

 “Overcharging” is the term that gets thrown around a lot with this one.
 The misnomer is if you leave your phone on the charger for a while after it hits 100%, it will keep pumping in the current and that will reduce the capacity of the battery, or even cause it to catch fire.

 You don't have to worry about overcharging modern smartphones.

 This myth has some legitimate origins, so it’s no surprise it’s stuck around.
 In the days of yore, lithium-ion batteries could overheat if you left them charging for too long.
 This did, in fact, cause damage to the battery and reduce performance.
 Hell, it even led some to explode.